arku22/bday_reminder/README.md

 3. [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)

 These are some of many possible ways to allow the script to be run automatically once a day and check whether there are any reminders that need to be sent via SMS.
 I used a paid account on 'Python Anywhere', although it might be cheaper to use Amazon EC2.

+**NOTE:** If running on a server, make sure the timezone set on the server matches your local time.
+By default, a server may be set to UTC and your script's SMS messages may not arrive at the expected time when scheduling on the server.